BradleyA/markit/README.md

     echo "Hello World"

 ## Usage
-Check a file release that was marked using markit with the file repository release.
+Check the file version of markit, with the remote Git repository file version.

     check-markit markit